pepjo/workpack/readme.md

 Workpack
 --------

 This project was originaly developed to suit the needs of a collage subject.
-It manages the workpacks, tasks and resources of a project and outputs a latex document to be handed to the professor.
-As a webpage, it should be installed on a
+It's a webpage that manages the workpacks, tasks and resources of a project and outputs a latex document to be handed to the professor.
+As a webpage, it should be installed on a server.

 The project is not being supported, you may open an issue for questions or open pull requests for changes but I will not make more changes to it.